widmogrod/zf2-assetic-module/README.md

   1. Use assets from 'controller' configuration
   2. If 'controller' not exists, use assets from 'route' configuration
-  3. If 'route' not exists, don't load assets
+  3. If 'route' not exists, use defaut options or don't load assets

 ## Cache Busting
 By default the asset's last modified time is added into to the filename before the extension.